 If you are striving for a natural native look for your rock garden, pay attention to what types of plants naturally grow in the rocky areas in your region.
 Arboretums and public gardens often do a good job of creating this kind a natural look, and you can use their examples as a model for your plant choices.

 If you are aiming for a themed garden—such as an alpine, desert, or Zen rock garden—then choose your plants accordingly, based on examples you find attractive.

 In general, we expect rock garden plants to be low-maintenance, and we forgive them for a certain degree of plainness in the trade-off.
 The rock garden plants used to complement the rocks should be selected largely with your climate and other practical considerations in mind—this will help keep them low-maintenance:

 - Rock gardens in warm climates call for plants different from those used in colder climates.

 - If you live at high altitudes, you might want to consider a classic alpine rock garden.

 - If you live in the desert, cacti and other succulents are a sensible choice.
 As a bonus, they also blend in beautifully with rocks.

-Arrange the plants in a rock garden design to look natural.
-Want a tip to help you achieve this?
-Turn to nature.
-Observe a rocky terrain with wild plants growing on it.
-You probably will not find a hodgepodge of species.
-What you probably will find are large patches of low-growing plants.
-If you like creeping phlox, for instance, but never know where to put it, your problem is now solved: a rock garden is potentially a great place to plant creeping phlox.
-For dry ground, Angelina sedum would be better.
+When it comes time to plant, strive for an arrangement that looks natural.
+As a model, observe a local rocky terrain with wild plants growing on it.
+Rather than a hodgepodge of species, you normally find sizable colonies of low-growing plants.
+If you like creeping phlox, for instance, but never know where to put it, your problem is now solved: a rock garden is potentially a great place to plant a large mass of creeping phlox.
+For dry ground, a similar mass of 'Angelina' sedum would be better.